phillipadsmith/awesome-github/README.md

 - [HubPress](https://github.com/HubPress/hubpress.io) - A web application to build your Blog on GitHub
 - [TinyPress](https://tinypress.co/) - TinyPress is the easiest way to publish a blog on GitHub.
 - [Issue and Pull Request Template Generator](https://www.talater.com/open-source-templates/) - Generate templates customized to your project, with the help of Cthulhu and Lewis Carroll
+- [Noteit](https://github.com/Krukov/noteit) - Manage your notes at CLI with GitHub Gists.

 ## Novel uses of GitHub